Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Abstract

 \section{Abstract}

-In this paper, we tackle the problem of unsupervised 3D object segmentation from a point cloud without RGB information.
-In particular, we propose a framework,~{\bf SPAIR3D}, to model a point cloud as a spatial mixture model and jointly learn the multiple-object representation and segmentation in 3D via Variational Autoencoders (VAE).
-Inspired by SPAIR, we adopt an object-specification scheme that describes each object's location relative to its local voxel grid cell rather than the point cloud as a whole.
-To model the spatial mixture model on point clouds, we derive the~\emph{Chamfer Likelihood}, which fits naturally into the variational training pipeline.
-We further design a new spatially invariant graph neural network to generate a varying number of 3D points as a decoder within our VAE.~Experimental results demonstrate that~{\bf SPAIR3D} is capable of detecting and segmenting variable number of objects without appearance information across diverse scenes.
+We tackle the problem of object-centric learning on point clouds, which is crucial for high-level relational reasoning and scalable machine intelligence.
+In particular, we introduce a framework,~{\bf SPAIR3D}, to factorize a 3D point cloud into a spatial mixture model where each component corresponds to one object.
+To model the spatial mixture model on point clouds, we derive the~\emph{Chamfer Mixture Loss}, which fits naturally into our variational training pipeline.
+Moreover, we adopt an object-specification scheme that describes each object’s location relative to its local voxel grid cell.
+Such a scheme allows~{\bf SPAIR3D} to model scenes with an arbitrary number of objects.
+We evaluate our method on the task of unsupervised scene decomposition.
+Experimental results demonstrate that {\bf SPAIR3D} has strong scalability and is capable of detecting and segmenting an unknown number of objects from a point cloud in an unsupervised manner.